Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Introduction

 \section{Introduction}

-Multi-robot simultaneous localization and mapping (SLAM) is a fundamental capability that enables consistent spatial perception across a distributed robot team.
-State-of-the-art systems (\eg, \cite{Cieslewski18DataEfficient, Lajoie20DOOR, Tian21KimeraMulti}) typically solve a pose graph optimization (PGO) problem in the estimation back-end, where the robots collaboratively estimate their trajectories in a global frame from noisy relative rotation and translation measurements.
+{Collaborative spatial perception is a fundamental capability for multi-robot systems to operate in unknown, GPS-denied environments.
+State-of-the-art systems (\eg, \cite{Schmuck21covins,Chang2022lamp2, Cramariuc2022maplab,Cieslewski18DataEfficient, Lajoie20DOOR, Tian21KimeraMulti}) rely on optimization-based back-ends to achieve accurate multi-robot simultaneous localization and mapping (SLAM).
+Often, a central server receives data from all robots (\eg in the form of factor graphs \cite{Dellaert17FactorGraph}) and solves the underlying large-scale optimization for the entire team.
+In comparison, \emph{collaborative optimization} frameworks leverage robots' local computation and iterative communication (either peer-to-peer or coordinated by a server), and thus have the potential to scale to larger scenes and support more robots.}

-To solve the underlying \emph{non-convex} optimization problem, recent efforts focus on developing fully distributed algorithms in which robots carry out iterative optimization by passing messages over the communication network \cite{Tron2014CameraNetwork,Choudhary17IJRR,Tian21DC2PGO,Tian20ASAPP,Fan2021MajorizationJournal,Murai2022RobotWeb}.
+{Recent works focus on developing} fully distributed algorithms in which robots carry out iterative optimization via peer-to-peer message passing \cite{Tron2014CameraNetwork,Choudhary17IJRR,Tian21DC2PGO,Tian20ASAPP,Fan2021MajorizationJournal,Murai2022RobotWeb}.
 While these methods are flexible in terms of the required communication architecture, they often suffer from slow convergence due to their first-order nature and the inherent poor conditioning of typical SLAM problems.
-To resolve the slow convergence issue, an alternative is to pursue a \emph{second-order} optimization framework.
-Cunningham~\etal~\cite{Cunningham10DDFSAM,Cunningham12DataAssociation,Cunningham13DDFSAM2} develop the pioneering work of DDF-SAM where robots exchange marginals over commonly observed landmarks.
-From an optimization perspective, DDF-SAM achieves second-order updates by performing partial elimination on robots' local Hessian matrices.
-A shortcoming of this approach is that the resulting matrices are usually \emph{dense} (even if the original problem is sparse), and hence could be expensive to transmit.
-Further work has investigated heuristic schemes that replace the dense matrices with sparse approximations \cite{Paull15Sparsification,Agarwal10BA,Dellaert10PCG,Wu11MulticoreBA,Kushal12Visibility}.
-However, these methods lack formal performance guarantees, and, in practice, could cause slow convergence or have unpredictable behaviors.
+To resolve the slow convergence issue, an alternative is to pursue a \emph{second-order} optimization framework. {A prominent example is DDF-SAM~\cite{Cunningham10DDFSAM,Cunningham12DataAssociation,Cunningham13DDFSAM2}, in which robots marginalize out internal variables (\ie, those without inter-robot measurements) in their local factor graphs before communication.
+From an optimization perspective, robots partially eliminate their local Hessians and communicate the resulting matrices.} However, a shortcoming of this approach is that the transmitted matrices are usually \emph{dense} (even if the original problem is sparse), {and hence could result in long transmission times that prevent the team from obtaining a timely solution.}